cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/04_debug_ui/index.md

 description: "Add ImGui.NET to the project for debug visualization"
 ---

 So far, any time we need to adjust a shader's parameter values, we need to edit C# code and recompile.
-It would be much faster to have a debug UI in the game itself that exposed all of the shader parameters as editable text fields and slider widgets.
+It would be much faster to have a debug UI in the game itself that expose all of the shader parameters as editable text fields and slider widgets.
 We can also use the sliders to change a shader's input parameter, and visualize the difference in realtime, which is a fantastic way to build intuition about our shader code.

 In this chapter, we will add a popular library called ImGui.NET to create a developer-facing debug UI for our materials.
 Let's get it set up.